singh-man/books/crackingTheCoding/11_testing.md

 Note that software testing has two core aspects to it:

 - *Manual  vs. Automated Testing:* In an ideal world, we might love to automate everything, but that's rarely feasible.
-Some things are simply much better with manual testing because some features are too quali­ tative for a computer to effectively examine (such as if content represents pornography).
-Additionally, whereas a computer can generally recognize only issues that it's been told to look for, human observa­ tion may reveal new issues that haven't been specifically examined.
+Some things are simply much better with manual testing because some features are too qualitative for a computer to effectively examine (such as if content represents pornography).
+Additionally, whereas a computer can generally recognize only issues that it's been told to look for, human observation may reveal new issues that haven't been specifically examined.
 Both humans and computers form an essential part of the testing process.
 - *Black Box Testing vs. White Box Testing:* This distinction refers to the degree of access we have into the software.
 In black box testing, we're just given the software as-is and need to test it.
 With white box testing, we have additional  programmatic  access to test individual functions.
 We can also automate some black box testing, although it's certainly much harder.

 Let's walk through an approach from start to end.